Update: We created a much more complete, and updated version of this article in our Webinar Promotion Checklist

 Pro tip: You can also apply those principles to your guest audience (if you have a guest).

 People usually stop at step 1.
 They don't see their own webinar as a traffic drive.
 My advice is pretty simple, though.
 Give a great presentation, be insightful, and interact with your guest and audience.

 - Interact with your audience through polls, Q&A, etc

 If people think it's great, two things can happen: People will come back or they will share it with their own network

 Also, look for a share button during the webinar.
 Or, even better, a Twitter integration.
 We don't provide it yet, but it sure looks good!

 Long tail promotion

-- Repurpose your content (blog post, Slideshare, public post-mortems...).
-Create awareness around your webinar and the value they can bring.
-Maybe people won't miss it next time.
+And don't forget to repurpose your content (blog post, Slideshare, public post-mortems...).
+Create awareness around your webinars and the value they can bring.
+Maybe people won't miss them the next time.